karoara/Thesis_Domain_Adaptation/README.md

 Once the new set of embeddings has been obtained, they are input to the language model that performs the task.
 A straightforward way to think about this is that the transformation and attention network the mechanism produces are part of the language model's embedding layer - we are thus using domain information to condition the embedding layer of a language model.
 The two transformations that parametrize the mechanism are trained in tandem with the language model on data and information from a set of training domains.

 To illustrate what this is meant to do in practice, consider the following scenario: we want to train a model to perform binary sentiment classification on comments from online communities.
 We might train a model to perform the task on comments from a subset of communities, and train a mechanism simultaneously to produce transformations/attn networks that modify a comment's embeddings for the online community that it is from.
-During training, the mechanism might learn to recognize indicators of political orientation from the domain information it is given, and produce transformations/attn networks that modify word accordingly.
-When given domain information for a new domain, it might recognize that the domain is left-leaning, and produce a transformation that maps words like "LGBT" to a latent positive meaning, and "gun" to a latent negative meaning.
-It might also produce an attention network that chooses to represent the words "LGBT" and "gun" with the transformed embeddings, but chooses to represent words like "hello" or "goodbye" with generic ones (as their meaning doesn't really change with political orientation).
+During training, the mechanism might learn to recognize indicators of political orientation from the domain information it is given, and produce transformations/attn networks that modify the embeddings in comments accordingly.
+When given domain information for a new domain, it might recognize that the domain is left-leaning, and:
+- Produce a transformation that maps "LGBT" to a latent positive meaning, and "gun" to a latent negative meaning.
+- Produce an attention network that chooses to represent the words "LGBT" and "gun" with the transformed embeddings, but chooses to represent words like "hello" or "goodbye" with generic ones (as their meaning doesn't really change with political orientation).

 ### Experiments